juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 ### Basic queries

-Once an `Interval` is built, one has access to very simple queries to inspect the interval:
+Once an `Interval` is built, one has access to very simple queries:

 ```julia
 julia> i = Interval(0,2)